zhiyuangao/starter-academic/content/authors/AuroraBasinski/_index.md

 ---
 # Display name
-title: "Emily Newsom"
+title: "Aurora Basinski"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "EmilyNewsom"
+- "AuroraBasinski"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Postdoc
+role: PhD Student

 # Organizations/Affiliations
 organizations: